DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 The height-adjustable bottom of the Trace View shows selected span and trace information.

-The header contains service, operation, and resource names of the selected span as well as latency information.
+The span header contains service, operation, and resource names of the selected span as well as latency information.
 Pivot to other parts of the platform or narrow down your [Trace Explorer][5] search by clicking on the naming pill.

+{{< img src="tracing/trace_view/span_header.png" alt="Span header" style="width:90%;">}}

 {{< tabs >}}
 {{% tab "Span tags" %}}